Rachidhssin/shadcn-registry-mcp/README.md

 ## Who is this for

-Frontend and full-stack developers who use shadcn/ui and want their AI assistant to actually install components correctly — with full dependency resolution, proper file placement, and zero security compromises.
+Frontend and full-stack developers who use shadcn/ui and want their AI assistant to actually install components correctly, with full dependency resolution, proper file placement, and zero security compromises.

 If you've ever had an AI tell you to "run `npx shadcn@latest add button`" mid-conversation, this is for you.